vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I wore a new KN95 mask while in BART and while in Safeway, but not for the entire journey walking back and forth.

-My temperature upon my return was 98.6 degreess Fahrenheit.
+My temperature upon my return was 98.6 degrees Fahrenheit.

 I felt perfectly fine but started getting sleepy a little earlier, which may be related to the vaccine or may be because I slept late the